DoganA/ug4_Shaders/ReadMe.md

 Use `a s d f g h` to rotate in +/- direction around the three axes

-Use space to restore the default perspective.
-Escape exits the application.
+Press *space* to restore the default perspective.